amparoamparo/portfolio/README.md

 - Avoiding clutter in the accessibility tree: to prevent unnecessary distractions for screen reader users, I took care to exclude decorative elements from the accessibility tree.
 This ensures that users receive relevant and meaningful information without being overwhelmed by excessive detail.

 - Third-party tools: to enhance the accessibility evaluation process, I use browser extensions and accessibility testing tools like Chrome DevTools' [CSS Overview](https://developer.chrome.com/docs/devtools/css-overview/), and axe DevTools, amongst others.

-### Component-Driven Development (CDD) and Storybook

-For this project, I have embraced Component-Driven Development (CDD) and used Storybook for the first time.